Performance Coach Development Programme

 Tom has held a variety of roles at all levels of the performance pathway, working in club, school, university and talent ID settings.
 He has coached a number of athletes representing GB at U19, U23 and Senior level, alongside six Henley Royal Regatta wins.
 He joined the GB senior team in 2018, working with the senior women’s programme in the Tokyo Olympiad before moving into his current role.

-Sarah Harris Peter Sheppard
+Peter Sheppard Doug MacDonald

-Deputy Director of Olympic Pathways
+Deputy Director of Olympic Pathway

 Under Peter’s guidance GB’s young rowers have performed consistently on the international stage and provide a significant contribution to the senior team, with a number of rowers aiming to compete at the Olympic Games having developed through the Junior and U23 pathway.